Professor Andrew Smith

-The course is intended to develop a cadre of professionals who will use and spread this approach in low and middle-income coutries, and in disadvantaged communities in high-income countries.
+The course is in process of developing a cadre of professionals who will use and spread this approach in low and middle-income coutries, and in disadvantaged communities in high-income countries.

 My research is focused on measuring the prevalence, causes and impact of deafness and hearing impairment in low and middle income countries.
 I have also conducted studies of interventions against ear and hearing disorders in these countries using innovative methods.
-The aim of this research is to bring about appropriate and cost-effective solutions for hearing health in underserved areas of the world.
+The aim of this research is to determine appropriate and cost-effective solutions for hearing health in underserved areas of the world.
 I am planning to conduct rsearch on the effectiveness and impact of teaching the course on Public Health Planning for Hearing Impairment, and the updated WHO Training Resource on Primary Ear and Hearing Care.